Brankhos/UE-Compiler-Booster-OBSOLETE-/README.md

 # UE-Compiler-Booster

-Boost for shader and light compile
+Boost for shader and light compile.
+Tested on Python 3.10+

 Please save your work BEFORE boosting